Civil defense siren: Pneumatic

-Electronic sirens
+Electronic

 Electronic sirens consist of an electronic tone generator, a high-power amplifier, and a horn loudspeaker.
 Typically, the loudspeaker unit incorporates horn loading, causing them to be similar in appearance to some electromechanical sirens.
 Many of these loudspeakers incorporate a vertical array of horns to achieve pattern control in the vertical plane.
 Each cell of the loudspeaker horn is driven by one or more compression drivers.
-One type of compression driver for this type of loudspeaker handles 400 watts of electrical power and uses two doughnut-shaped permanent magnet slugs to provide magnetic flux.
+One type of compression driver for this type of loudspeaker uses two doughnut-shaped permanent magnet slugs to provide magnetic flux.
 For siren applications, high-fidelity sound is a secondary concern to high output, and siren drivers typically produce large amounts of distortion which would not be tolerable in an audio system where fidelity is important.
 Most newer (and some older) electronic sirens have the ability to store digital audio files.
 These audio files could be custom sounds, or emergency messages.
 Depending on the situation, the stored sound file can broadcast through the siren.
 These sirens could also come with a Microphone Jack to broadcast live messages via microphone.

-As with electromechanical sirens, there are both omnidirectional, directional, and rotating categories, though Whelen Engineering produces sirens which oscillate through 360 degrees, rotating in one direction and then in the other to allow a hard-wired connection between the amplifiers and the siren drivers.
+As with electromechanical sirens, there are both omnidirectional, directional, and rotating categories.
+Whelen Engineering produces sirens which oscillate through 360 degrees, rotating in one direction and then in the other to allow a hard-wired connection between the amplifiers and the siren drivers.
 These sirens can also be set to rotate any amount from 0 to 360 degrees, allowing sirens to broadcast only in certain directions.

 Electronic sirens may be mechanically rotated to cover a wide area, or may have transducers facing in all directions to make an omnidirectional pattern.
 A directional siren may be applied where notification is only required for a defined area in one direction.